Digital-Preservation-Finland/dpres-siptools/README.rst

 We omit some of the required parameters above, for example timestamp or ``--event_detail``.
 However, these parameters are still required.

+For a native file, file format identification and file well-formedness validation are skipped in the ``import-object`` script.

 Please note that importing native files in a submission information package for the Finnish National Digital Preservation Services requires acceptance from the service beforehand.
 If you are planning to use this feature, please contact the service for more information.